bibigone/AstraDotNetDemo/readme.md

 * Visualization of depth and color streams
 * Visualization of body tracking (as stick skeletons over depth map)
-* Calculation of actual FPS
+* Calculation of actual frame rate (FPS, frames per second)
 * Support for multiple sensors connected to one PC
+* Registration mode switcher for depth stream (registration allows to align depth map with color image)
+* Any CPU (support for both 32-bit and 64-bit architectures)

 ### How to use:

 * Open `AstraDotNetDemo.sln` in Visual Studio 2017
 * Build and run `AstraTestWpf` application (F5)
-* All required binaries and libraries are already in repository (see `externals` folder)
+* All required binaries and libraries are already in repository (see `externals` folder) and are copied automatically to output directory during build

 ### Stuff used to make this: